A.T.O.M. (TV series)

 A.T.O.M. – Alpha Teens On Machines (known as Action Man: A.T.O.M. in some countries) is an English-language French superhero animated television series produced by SIP Animation in association with Jetix Europe.

 The series focuses on the adventures of five teenagers in the fictional Landmark City.
-The eponymous Alpha Teens, which consist of Axel Manning (the team leader), Catalina Leone, Crey Kingston, Zack Hawkes, and Ollie Sharker, test prototype vehicles and weapons for Lee Industries, and use these prototypes to combat criminals, particularly the nefarious and sadistic crime boss Alexander Paine.
+The eponymous Alpha Teens, which consist of Axel Manning (the team leader), Catalina Leone, Crey Kingston, Zack Hawkes, and Ollie Sharker, test experimental vehicles and weapons for Lee Industries, and use them to combat criminals, particularly the crime boss Alexander Paine.

 In countries such as Australia, France, Germany, Italy, and the United Kingdom, (Note: In the UK, only merchandise was branded under the Action Man name; the series itself used the regular title without the Action Man prefix.) and in Latin America, the series was branded as Action Man: A.T.O.M., with Panini Comics publishing a tie-in comic book series by that title.